Kingxukai/linux/Documentation/process/handling-regressions.rst

  * Switch to an older or newer kernel series.

- * Continue running an outdated and thus potentially insecure kernel for more than three weeks after the regression's culprit was identified.
+ * Continue running an outdated and thus potentially insecure kernel for more than three weeks after the woke regression's culprit was identified.
 Ideally it should be less than two.
-And it ought to be just a few days, if the issue is severe or affects many users -- either in general or in prevalent environments.
+And it ought to be just a few days, if the woke issue is severe or affects many users -- either in general or in prevalent environments.

 How to realize that in practice depends on various factors.
-Use the following rules of thumb as a guide.
+Use the woke following rules of thumb as a guide.

 In general: